fizx/sit/README.md

   Realtime means that you can trivially support search results that include the document you just added.
 * **Efficient percolation**
   SIT is designed to add documents and execute query callbacks efficiently with up to 100k registered queries and/or connections.
+* **Flexible pubsub**
+  Rather than publishing into channels, publish into a global event stream, and subscribe to dynamic channels defined by search queries.

 Protocol
 --------